BIDS/repro-case-studies/case-studies/kbarbary.md

 version of the SNCosmo library used.
 The fact that the core software is a well-documented library means that readers and practitioners can more easily understand the specifics of the algorithms used.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+To me, reproducibility has two facets: the availability of usable software (preferably under an open-source license), and the availability of data (preferably in both raw and reduced forms).
+Together, these should give an outsider the ability to reproduce the results of a study from start to finish.

+I separate these two aspects because each can be beneficial without the other.
+For example, even without releasing data, it can still be quite beneficial to release software.
+If released under an open-source licence, this provides a different flavor of reproducibility - the ability to reproduce an algorithm described in a paper and use and improve that algorithm in subsequent work.

+As a side note, in my domain we often settle for a weaker form of full reproducibility, where a "reduced" data product and the software to analyze it is released, but not the raw data and not the software to go from raw to reduced data.

 ##### General questions about reproducibility [Optional]